kalkun-sms/Kalkun/README.md

 ## IMPORTANT
   * After install is finished, you need to remove install folder.
   * To improve security, it's higly recommended to change "encryption_key" in application/config/config.php
+    - See https://codeigniter.com/userguide3/libraries/encryption.html#setting-your-encryption-key.
+On unix/linux you may run
+    ```
+    php -r 'echo bin2hex(random_bytes(16)), "\n";'
+    ```
+    Write the value in application/config/config.php and enclose it in a hex2bin() function.

+### Migration Note (to kalkun 0.8)
+  * During migration to codeigniter 3 (done with version 0.8 of Kalkun), it was strongly advised to switch to the Encryption Library for security reasons.
+This required to change the default encryption key.
+The Encryption library was used in "sms to wordpress" and "sms to xmpp" plugins.
+You need to recreate the configuration of these plugins so that they continue to work.

+### Launch Kalkun
 Open up your browser and go to http://your-location/kalkun

 Default account for the Web Interface (you can change it after you login):